DravaMmonk/COMP90042_2026/README.md

   - how the LLM is used
   - what design decisions you made (e.g., model selection, training strategy, system architecture) and why
   - and what your **technical contribution** is beyond the base model
+- We strongly encourage designing **hybrid systems** (e.g., retrieval + LLM, or structured reasoning + LLM) rather than relying solely on a single pretrained model.

 ### 3) Prohibited Methods
 You **MUST NOT** use: